 - 1. Deburr shaft especially around the keyway area. - 2.
 Hold the pump in a vice, cover down and remove the grub screw from the lockable shaft bearing collar.
-Remove collar. - 3.
+Remove collar (item 16), by undoing the grubcrew, then tap the collar in a clockwise orientation by using a pin punchtapping the hole provided.
+Once the collar is removed the bearing should now rotate freely on the shaft.
+Deburr the indentation in the shaft and keyway. - 3.
 Unscrew the 3 off 6mm bolts to remove the bearing housing, (this may be tight due to the sealant used during assembly).
-This can be done by holding the bearing housing and twisting the body. - 4.
+This can be done by holding the bearing housing and twisting the body.
+In extreme cases the three holes are already drilled for an M8 tap, but because the bearing is an elliptical lock type there should be no need for a bearing puller. - 4.
 Remove static seal plate from bearing housing, noting dowel pin in plate location face, and place to one side. - 5.
 Undo the three grubscrews on the mechanical seal collar and gently pull off shaft, again put to one side.
 (Remove secondary collar if there is one present.)
 Press out the seal housing bearing. - 6.
 Inspect rotor, if badly scored in seal or bearing area, rotor should be replaced.
 Also check seal faces for the same scoring.
-Remove O-rings and check for deformation, again replace if there is any doubt. - 7.
+Remove 0-rings and check for deformation, again replace if there is any doubt. - 7.
 Clean all parts thoroughly and replaced static seal plate ensuring that the plate is positioned correctly over the dowel. - 8.
 Refit collar to the shaft, using a 0.002" feeler gauge between the collar and flange (if it originally had one fitted).
-Lubricate O-ring inside the mechanical seal with a light oil and guide down the shaft.
+Lubricate 0-ring inside the mechanical seal with a light oil and guide down the shaft.
 If the pump had a collar then push the mechanical seal down onto the collar and retighten the three grubscrews, if the pump did not have a collar then use a 0.002" feeler gauge between the flange and the mechanical seal to create the correct end float.
 And retighten the three grub screws. - 9.
 Apply the new bearing housing gasket and refit the bearing housing. - 10.
 Press in the lockable bearing.
 Take the lockable collar and place over bearing ensuring that it is fully located and while holding the collar rotate the shaft clockwise.
 Take a 3/16th pin punch and gently tap the collar counterclockwise until the grubscrew lines up with the indentation on the shaft and then retighten.